thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-SELL-RULE.md

 The rule will be evaluated with the following logic:

-1. The account being evaluated will pass to the protocol all the tags it has registered to its address in the application manager.
+1. The account being evaluated passes to the protocol all the tags it has registered to its address in the application manager.
-2. The processor will receive these tags along with the ID of the account-sell-controller rule set in the token handler.
+2. The processor receives these tags along with the ID of the account-sell-controller rule set in the token handler.
-3. The processor will then try to retrieve the sub-rule associated with each tag.
+3. The processor then tries to retrieve the sub-rule associated with each tag.
-4. The processor will evaluate whether each sub-rule's period is active (if the current time is within `period` from the `starting timestamp`).
-If it is not within the period, it will set the cumulative sales to the current sale amount.
-If it is within the period, the processor will add the current sale amount to the accrued sale amount for the rule period.
+4. The processor evaluates whether each sub-rule's period is active (if the current time is within `period` from the `starting timestamp`).
+If it is not within the period, it sets the cumulative sales to the current sale amount.
+If it is within the period, the processor adds the current sale amount to the accrued sale amount for the rule period.
-5. The processor will then check if the cumulative sales amount is greater than the `sell amount` defined in the rule.
-If true, the transaction will revert.
+5. The processor then checks if the cumulative sales amount is greater than the `sell amount` defined in the rule.
+If true, the transaction reverts.
 6. Steps 4 and 5 are repeated for each of the account's tags.
 7. Return the cumulative sales amount.